mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 $$L : \mathcal{H} \rightarrow \mathbb{R}$$

-So how dow we compute gradients of $L$ in order to derive a gradient descent algorithm?
+So how do we derive a gradient descent algorithm for $L$?
+What does it mean to compute a "gradient" on a function of functions like $L$?

-The answer to this question requires a brief forray into functional analysis and the calculus of variations.
-We will seek to derive a sort of generalization of gradient descent on spaces of functions that is refered to as **functional gradient descent**.
+In order to answer to this question we must take a brief forray into functional analysis and the [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).
+The calculus of variations is all about the study of generalizing the ideas in calculus to functions of functions, often referred to as [functionals](https://en.wikipedia.org/wiki/Functional_(mathematics)).
+Specifically, we will need some mathematical machinery called the **functional derivative**.

-First, recall that [vectors spaces can be formed out of functions](https://mbernste.github.io/posts/vector_spaces/).
-This will be crucial for our derivation of functional gradient descent.
-Specifically, we will assume a space of functions $$\mathcal{M}$$ of which $\mathcal{H} \subset \mathcal{M}$.
-That is, the space of functions that we are searching over is a subspace of a broader set of functions $\mathcal{M}$.
-Let us further assume that $\mathcal{M}$ is smooth.
-What do we mean by smooth?
-Specifically,
+Functionals?
+Functional derivatives?
+Let's step through this slowly.

+As previously stated, a functional is a function of functions.
+Specifically, it is a function that maps functions to real numbers.
+The function $L$ above can be viewed as a functional because it takes a function $f \in \mathcal{H}$ and maps it to a real number.
+That real number, of course, corresponds to the average value of the loss function when evaluating $f$ on all of the $(x_i, y_)$ pairs.

 The gradient boosting algorithm
 -------------------------------